Meghnad Saha: Career

 Saha stood as a candidate for North-West Calcutta in the 1951 Lok Sabha election.
 He ran as a member of the Union of Socialists and Progressives, but maintained his independence from the party.
 His goal was to improve the planning of education, industrialisation, healthcare, and river valley development.
 He was up against Prabhu Dayal Himatsingka.
 Due to low funding for his campaign, Saha wrote to the publisher of his textbook Treatise on Heat to ask for an advance of ₹5000.
 He was elected by a margin of 16%.

 Saha participated in the areas of education, refugees, rehabilitation, atomic energy, multipurpose river projects, flood control, and long term planning.
-In the book Meghnad Saha in Parliament, Saha is described as:"Never unduly critical... forthright, so incisive, so thorough in pointing out lapses that the treasury bench was constantly on the defensive.
+On the dust jacket flap of the book Meghnad Saha in Parliament, Saha is described as:"Never unduly critical... forthright, so incisive, so thorough in pointing out lapses that the treasury bench was constantly on the defensive.
 This is brought out by the way he was accused of leaving his laboratory and straying into a territory not his own.
 But the reason why he was slowly drifting towards this public role (he was never a politician in the correct sense of the term) was the gradually widening gulf between his dream and the reality—between his vision of an industrialised India and the Government implementation of the plan."Saha was the chief architect of river planning in India and prepared the original plan for the Damodar Valley Project.
 His own observation with respect to his transition into government projects and political affairs was:

 Scientists are often accused of living in the "Ivory Tower" and not troubling their mind with realities and apart from my association with political movements in my juvenile years, I had lived in ivory tower up to 1930.
 But science and technology are as important for administration now-a-days as law and order.
 I have gradually glided into politics because I wanted to be of some use to the country in my own humble way.